dgaff/scpi_lab_scripts/README.md

 ## Bode Plots

 bode.py produces a Bode Plot.
 Here's an example of a Common Emitter BJT amplifier circuit and its Bode Plot.

 ![](images/actual_circuit.png)

 ![](images/actual_bode.png)

+And FYI, make sure you use the 10x mode on your oscope probe.
+Here's an [EEVblog video](https://www.youtube.com/watch?v=OiAmER1OJh4&ab_channel=EEVblog) explaining why 1x mode has reduced bandwidth.

 ## Waveform Generation